 Night Two – Baked Spaghetti

 We used the same recipe that I have posted here on Eat at Home, only 12 times the amount.
-It made about 5 of the very large foil pans (industrial size).
+It made about 5 of the very large industrial size foil pans, because they’re so easy when you’re cooking for a crowd and don’t want to spend too much time on the clean-up afterwards!
 You’ll need:

 - 5 lbs. hamburger

 - 12 15oz tomato sauce

 - 2 bags mozzarella cheese, shredded (8 cups per bag)

 We served this with salad and garlic bread (12 loaves, the bakery will slice this if you call ahead).
 Don’t forget the salad dressing.

 This is an easy meal to prepare when you’re cooking for a crowd and people like it.
 Be sure to allow plenty of time for the potatoes to bake.
 We served them with butter, sour cream, shredded cheddar and bacon bits.
 These items were set out for people to fix their own.
 Squeezable butter/margarine and sour cream helps the line to move faster.

 The next night we had some leftover potatoes and fixings.
 We split the potatoes in half and put them in a single layer in a foil pan.
 Then we added all the extra toppings that were left over on top of the potatoes and stuck them in the oven to warm again.
 That was a huge hit and it was very fast to do.

 Night Four – Chicken Pot Pie

 Again, this is the basic recipe I’ve shared before, but with a few changes.
 For 5-6 large foil pans (the industrial size), you’ll need: